 - Data Source B = SFDC Accounts.

-- Use this task to add Account information to Leads by matching on (SFDC Leads) Company ~ (SFDC Accounts) Name using fuzzy match.
+- Use this task to add Account information to Leads by matching on (SFDC Leads) Account ID ~ (SFDC Accounts) ID using exact match.

 - Be judicious when using the append all option, especially when appending from a source that has many attributes.
-Job performance is adversely impacted when there are a large number of attribute.
+Job performance is adversely impacted when there are a large number of attributes.

 If you have any additional questions, please feel free to contact us at firstname.lastname@example.org.